-We suggest that the Committee urge the Administration to identify ways to make this validation process more effective and efficient.
-For example, the agency, accreditation organizations and hospitals could consider whether CMS auditors could join an accreditation survey instead of conducting separate surveys altogether.
+We ask the Administration to work with stakeholders to identify ways to make this validation process more effective and efficient.
+For example, the agency, accreditation organization and hospitals could consider whether CMS auditors could join an accreditation survey instead of conducting separate surveys altogether.

-Promote Transparency and Timeliness in the Development and Release of
+Promote Transparency and Timeliness in the Development and Release of Interpretive Guidance.

-Interpretive Guidance.
 Newly finalized rules, such as changes to the CoPs, can become effective before interpretive guidance is released.
 Thus, hospitals may invest time and resources to implement a new regulation without the benefit of clear expectations about how to meet the standards.

-We urge Congress to encourage CMS to continue the trend of prioritizing the development of guidance after a rule is finalized, which can help avoid the possibility that hospitals will need to modify or revamp their implementation efforts once the guidance is released.
-In addition, when guidance is updated due to internal CMS policy changes (rather than being issued subsequent to a final rule), or when policies are articulated in the State Operations Manual for the first time, CMS should provide stakeholders a reasonable timeframe for implementation.
-While this timeframe may be relatively short for many changes, it may need to be longer when structural changes, new equipment, or substantial staff training is required.
-Further, CMS should publicly post draft guidance for a limited period of time on its website, so that providers may ask questions and identify potential unintended consequences of new policies.
+We urge CMS to continue the trend of prioritizing the development of guidance after a rule is finalized, which can help avoid the possibility that hospitals will need to modify or revamp their implementation efforts once the guidance is released.
+In addition, when guidance is updated due to internal CMS policy changes (rather than being issued subsequent to a final rule), or when policies are articulated in the State Operations Manual for the first time, we ask CMS to provide stakeholders a reasonable timeframe for implementation.
+While this timeframe may be relatively short for many changes, it may need to be longer when structural changes, new equipment, or when substantial staff training is required.
+Further, we urge CMS to publicly post draft guidance for a limited period of time on its website, so that providers may ask questions and identify potential unintended consequences of new policies.

-Undo Agency Over-reach on So-called 'Information Blocking'.
+Undo Agency Over-reach on So-called "Information Blocking."
 Hospitals want to share health information to support care and do so when they can.
 But technology companies and the federal government have so far failed to create the infrastructure to make sharing information electronically easy and efficient.
 CMS is asking hospitals to attest to three separate statements indicating: